chaomonica/docs-tap/scst-scan/clusterimagetemplates.hbs.md

 This topic tells you how to create your own ClusterImageTemplate and customize the embedded ImageVulnerabilityScan to use the scanner of your choice.

-- A prerequisite is that you have [created your own ImageVulnerabilityScan](./app-scanning-alpha.hbs.md#integrate-your-own-scanner) or configured one of the samples provided in [Configure your custom ImageVulnerabilityScan](./custom-ivs-samples.md).
+- A prerequisite is that you have [created your own ImageVulnerabilityScan](./app-scanning-alpha.hbs.md#integrate-your-own-scanner) or configured one of the samples provided in [Configure your custom ImageVulnerabilityScan](./ivs-custom-samples.hbs.md).

-## Create a ClusterImageTemplate
+## <a id='create-clusterimagetemplate'></a> Create a ClusterImageTemplate

 The below steps describe how to create a ClusterImageTemplate using an ImageVulnerabilityScan with Trivy.
 To use a different scanner, replace the embedded ImageVulnerabilityScan with your own.